Max-Aber/Border_Crossing_Analysis/README.md

 Data from [Bureau of Transportation Statistics](https://www.bts.gov/explore-topics-and-geography/geography/border-crossingentry-data) ([US Border Crossings Dataset](https://catalog.data.gov/dataset/border-crossing-entry-data-683ae)) for inbound crossings into the U.S-Canada and the U.S.-Mexico border at the port level.
 Data shows the numbers for vehicles, containers, passengers, or pedestrians entering the United States.
 The data ranges from Jan 1996 to May 2024.

+## Goals

+This project has as a goal to analyze the following:

+- The total trends over time, upwards, downwards?
+- How major events in the United States and the world have impacted the amount of crossings.
+- What is the seasonal patterns seen in the borders, and why this might be.
+- Which ports have the most traffic, where are they located, and why are they the busiest?

 ## Tools

 - Python (pandas, matplotlib)